ab2pentest/ab2.github.io/_posts/2022-06-25-THM-IslandOrchestration.md

 ## Kubernetes

-So the first thing I always do is downloading `kubectl`
+One of the first things I usually do is download `kubectl`, which is a command-line tool for controlling Kubernetes clusters.

 ```
 curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"